 This antivirus software has a quite unique way of detecting and removing malware.
 While other antiviruses constantly expand their databases to catch every new attack instantly, Webroot’s antivirus keeps watch of unknown programs and their behaviors until the brain in the cloud decides whether the program is malware or not.

-If the program is believed to be a PUP, the local application gets rig of the program and reverses all of the actions it executed.
-The method is definitely unusual, but as seen from independent testing, very effective.
+If the program is believed to be a PUP, the local application gets rid of the program and reverses all of the actions executed.
+The method is unusual but very effective as seen from independent testing.

 Due to the way Webroot detects and removes viruses, the client itself does not take up a lot of space; the program only uses 15 Mb from your storage, perfect if you are close to maxing out your drives.
 Along with requiring low storage space, it also takes a much shorter time to scan your computer.